 As a Personal Trainer or Yoga Instructor, it is your job to assist clients to meet their fitness goals.
 Your profession requires you to keep a balance between helping your customers achieve their goals and their safety in order to reach their maximum fitness potential.
 It is a gratifying business to be a part of, but it also comes with some risks.
-This is where personal trainer and yoga teacher insurance comes in.
+This is where yoga and personal trainer insurance comes in.

 Medical emergencies and accidents can happen to anyone at any time.
 This is why you have to have yoga and fitness instructor’s insurance.
 There is a high chance that at some point you may be faced with a situation where you have to defend your practice from claims that are made by a client.
 In addition to having the proper insurance for personal trainers in place to protect you as an instructor, you can minimize risk by assessing your client’s health risks through screenings.
 You want to evaluate symptoms or signs of any risk factors such as family history or disease.
 There is a specialized form that can assist you pre-screen your clients to prevent overlooking significant health information such as the PAR-Q & You form.